 - Finalization “prove-up” hearing in Court.
 One of the parties’ attorneys will file a Petition for Dissolution of Marriage with the Court, and set the matter for a final “prove-up” hearing.
 Both parties will need to go to Court and appear before the Judge with their respective attorney to “prove-up” the grounds of the divorce, and request that the Judge enter the Judgment for Dissolution of Marriage.
 This is the day that the divorce will be finalized (the date of divorce).

-Contact our firm to schedule a consultation with Margaret Bennett so she can answer all of your questions about the Collaborative Law process and whether it may be right for you.
+Ready to talk?
+Contact our firm to schedule a consultation with Margaret Bennett so she can answer all of your questions about the Collaborative Law Process and whether it may be right for you.